By : Germanteacher -A, B, Blog, C, Die 4 Fälle, Grammar, Nouns

 In the last two articles – The Ultimate Guide to understand the German Nominative! and The Ultimate Guide to understand the German Accusative! – I discussed the concept of the first German case Nominative and the second case Accusative.
 As a quick reminder: Nominative’s role is to describe the subject – somebody or something that does something in the sentence.
 Accusative describes the direct object – somebody or something that does not do something active, but something is done to it.

 Now, when we want to start building sentences that are more complex and include a second or third person or object besides the mentioned subject, we need to find a way to express the relation the issue has with this object which we can do by using Accusative, Dative, and Genitive.
-In this article, we will focus on Dative as Genitive will be relevant in the last piece of this article series.
+In this article, we will focus on the German Dative as Genitive will be relevant in the last piece of this article series.

 - A Dative object is always an indirect object.